Arifmaulanaazis/CCTV-Monitoring/README.md

 3. **Configure RTSP streams:**

-   RTSP stream URLs are stored in the `urls.json` file with the following format:
+   You will need to create and edit the `urls.json` file to specify your camera sources.
+This file should contain location names as keys and a list of camera URLs or indices as values.
+Here's an example format:

    ```json
    {